WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Something In The Distance

-Mat riding desperately toward something unseen in the distance that he had to reachThis was probably fulfilled when Mat raced against time to rescue Egwene, Elayne and Nynaeve from the Stone of Tear.
+Mat riding desperately toward something unseen in the distance that he had to reachThis was fulfilled when Mat raced against time to rescue Egwene, Elayne and Nynaeve from the Stone of Tear.

 - The Dragon Reborn, Fires in Cairhien